teresa-gao/urop-tessler-tenenbaum/analysis/proliferate/data_analysis.md

-Genex Analysis: Fall 2020 pilot 1
+Genex Analysis: Fall 2020 Prolific pilots
 ================
 Teresa Gao
-9 October 2020
+16 October 2020

 # About

-This R Notebook reports data from pilot experiments run during Fall 2020 on Proliferate; pilot data was collected for a previous version of this study during Spring 2020 on MTurk.
+This R Notebook reports data from pilot experiments run during Fall 2020 on Prolific (via proliferate); pilot data was collected for a previous version of this study during Spring 2020 on MTurk (via nosub).
 The findings of the latter are occasionally referenced here.

 # Setup